Kamperhub/kamperhub-app/GO_LIVE_CHECKLIST.md

     *   Copy this key.
 You will use it for `GOOGLE_API_KEY` in App Hosting.

 > [!NOTE]
-> The `GOOGLE_APPLICATION_CREDENTIALS_JSON` service account key is already secure and does not need to be changed.
+> The `GOOGLE_APPLICATION_CREDENTIALS_JSON` service account key is already secure and does not need to be changed for production.

 ---

 ## **Phase 2: Stripe Account Configuration for Production**

-Now, you'll switch Stripe from "Test mode" to "Live mode" and create your real product.
+Now, you'll switch Stripe from "Test mode" to "Live mode" and configure your real product and webhooks.

 ### **Step 2.1: Switch to Live Mode**